Telê Santana: Legacy

-Santana is widely credited for the re-invention of the jogo bonito ("beautiful game" in Portuguese) by the vast majority of the Brazilian press.
-His full-attack mentality of play was best displayed with the 1982 Brazil national squad who fell 3-2 to Italy in the Second Round of the Cup.
-Santana was criticized by many for refusing to switch Brazil's forward style of play versus Italy, since Brazil only needed to tie the game to reach the Semifinals due to the original World Cup setup at the time.
-Some pundits felt that Santana should have placed more emphasis on defence and a counterattack strategy due to circumstances of the match.
-Regardless of the fact that Santana never led the Brazilian squad to glory, he is still regarded as one of greatest managers and innovators in the history of Brazilian football.
+Santana is widely recognised as one of the greatest exponents of Futebol Arte, a school of football centred on technical excellence, attacking football and fair play.
+Santana's philosophy was best embodied by the 1982 Brazil national squad, which was eliminated by Italy after a 3-2 defeat in the knockout stage.
+Santana was heavily criticised for refusing to adopt a more defensive approach against Italy, as Brazil only required a draw to reach the semifinals under the tournament format at the time.
+While Santana never led the Brazilian squad to glory, he is still regarded as one of greatest managers and innovators in the history of Brazilian football.

-With regards to role models, Santana has mentioned in one interview that he had no idols, though: "my greatest satisfaction would be to manage a team such as 1974 Holland.
+Santana has expressed admiration for the 1974 Netherlands side, stating, "my greatest satisfaction would be to manage a team such as 1974 Holland.
 It was a team where you could pick [Johan] Cruyff and place him on the right wing.
 If I had to put him in the left-wing, he would still play [the same].
 I could choose Neeskens, who played both to the right and to the left of the midfield.
 Thus, everyone played in any position."
-He said he tried to use a similar tactic strategy in 1992's São Paulo, by using versatile players in different positions according to what was required in a match.
+He said he tried to use a similar tactical strategy in 1992's São Paulo, by using versatile players in different positions according to what was required in a match.

-He was once considered by the media the "last romantic of the Brazilian football", and had always been a strong campaigner for the fair play and against violence in the game.
+Santana has been described as the "last romantic of Brazilian football", and had always been a strong advocate for fair play and against violence in the game.

 Death

-In 1996, he had to retire, after suffering a stroke.
+In 1996, Santana retired from coaching after suffering a stroke.
 He had part of his left leg amputated in 2003 because of ischemia in his left foot.
 He was operated at Hospital Felício Roxo, in Belo Horizonte.

 Santana died on April 21, 2006, due to an abdominal infection.
 His body was buried at Cemitério Parque da Colina, in Belo Horizonte.
-His wife Ivonete and their son and daughter survive him.
+He is survived by his wife Ivonete and their son and daughter.